 Start with what you think the target audience’s reaction will be.
 Put yourself in their shoes.
 Refer back to your market research and your customer profiles. (which you should have shared with the brief).

 What will they think and feel?
 Will they like it?
 Will it make them do what you want them to do?
 You represent the customer in that meeting.
 Give your feedback as though they were there with you.

 When you give feedback speaking as the customer, the conversation with the creative team is more constructive.
 And that leads to better creative work.

 Next, think about your brand.
-The creative idea has to have a clear link to your brand identity.
+The creative idea must have a clear link to your brand identity.

-Your agency should know your brand.
-Make sure they have your brand book and style guide.
+Your agency should know what’s in your brand book and style guide.
 The creatives should follow these guidelines in the creative.

 Except you’ll find that many times, they don’t.

-Work that pushes the boundaries can be more provocative and help you stand out.
-But work that follows the rules is more recognisable as it reinforces brand identity consistency through repetition.
+Work which pushes the boundaries can be more provocative and help you stand out.
+But work which follows the rules is more recognisable as it reinforces the consistency of the brand identity.

 As in most creative conversations, it usually comes down to the context of what you’re trying to do.
 Let’s look at a few examples.